1. Is Swing thread-safe?

 Hashtable is a legacy class and current from JDK 1, HashMap was introduced and added later.

-Hashtable is synchronised and slower whereas HashMap is not synchronised and faster.12.
-Can you override a private or static method in Java ?_text]Answer:
+12. Can you override a private or static method in Java?

-The problem with multiple inheritance is that if multiple parent classes have a same method name, then at runtime it becomes difficult for the compiler to decide which method to execute from the child class.
+The problem with multiple inheritances is that if multiple parent classes have the same method name, then at runtime it becomes difficult for the compiler to decide which method to execute from the child class.

-Therefore, Java doesn’t support multiple inheritance.
-The problem is commonly referred as Diamond Problem.15.
-What is JDBC Driver ?_text]Answer:
+Therefore, Java doesn’t support multiple inheritances.
+The problem is commonly referred to as Diamond Problem.

 JDBC-ODBC bridge driver